Central dogma of molecular biology: Biological sequence information

-The biopolymers that comprise DNA, RNA and (poly)peptides are linear polymers (i.e.: each monomer is connected to at most two other monomers).
-The sequence of their monomers effectively encodes information.
-The transfers of information described by the central dogma ideally are faithful, deterministic transfers, wherein one biopolymer's sequence is used as a template for the construction of another biopolymer with a sequence that is entirely dependent on the original biopolymer's sequence.
-When DNA is transcribed to RNA, it's complement is paired to it.
-DNA codes A, G, T, and C are transferred to RNA codes U, C, A, and G, respectively.
+The biopolymers that comprise DNA, RNA, and (poly)peptides are linear heteropolymers (i.e.: each monomer is connected to at most two other monomers).
+The sequences of their monomers effectively encodes information.
+The transfers of information from one molecule to another are faithful, deterministic transfers, wherein one biopolymer's sequence is used as a template for the construction of another biopolymer with a sequence that is entirely dependent on the original biopolymer's sequence.
+When DNA is transcribed to RNA, its complement is paired to it.
+DNA codes are transferred to RNA codes in a complementary fashion.
 The encoding of proteins is done in groups of three, known as codons.
 The standard codon table applies for humans and mammals, but some other lifeforms (including human mitochondria) use different translations.